SoFoolish250/Physics-Assisted-Genetic-Algorithm-PAGA-for-Decap-Optimization/readme.md

 # Introduction
 This repository includes the source code of the paper “A Novel Physics-Assisted Genetic Algorithm (PAGA) for Decoupling Capacitor Optimization” (to be published in IEEE journal).

-A physics-assisted genetic algorithm is used to optimize the locations and types of decoupling capacitors in power distribution network.\n
+A physics-assisted genetic algorithm is used to optimize the locations and types of decoupling capacitors in power distribution network.

 Some conventional methods are also reproduced with some slight modifications while maintaining their core concepts.
 These modified methods are also included in this project.

 For more details of the algorithm, please refer to the paper "A Novel Physics-Assisted Genetic Algorithm (PAGA) for Decoupling Capacitor Optimization" (to be published in IEEE journal).

 # File Structure
 	root directory